ananya-ayasi/2022_IBM_Code_Challenge_Wildfire-Detection-and-Burn-Severity-Analysis/README.md

 1. Wildfire detection from images
 2. Sending an alert if a fire is detected
 3. Burn severity analysis from satellite images.

+### Technical Components ###
+1. TensorFlow- to train the CNN architecture
+2. Streamlit- a Python based framework used for developing the web application
+3. Google Earth Engine API
+4. Folium
+5. Selenium
+6. PIL- Python Image Library for dealing with images
+7. SMTP